KoenLav/Sephpa/README.md

 ```

 Feel free to improve or adapt this to your requirement.
+You also have to remove the composer autoloader from `Sephpa.php`.

 ##Creating a new SEPA file##
 **Note:** This is not meant to teach you SEPA.
 If you want to learn more about SEPA or SEPA files,